Snowflake is a cloud-based data-warehouse. This topic describes how to connect to Snowflake from Domino.

 You can also use generic Python JDBC or ODBC tools to connect to Snowflake.
 However, they are not specialized for use with Snowflake.
 They can have inferior performance and will require more time to set up.

-For more information about JDBC and ODBC connections, see:
+See JDBC Driver and ODBC Driver for more information about JDBC and ODBC connections.